-Dr. Malhotra agreed to the following administrative actions:
+- Dr. Malhotra agreed to the following administrative actions: - If within five (5) years of the effective date of Agreement, Dr. Malhotra receives or applies for PHS support, he agreed to have research supervised for ten (10) years and to notify his employer/institution(s) of the terms of supervision; any supervision plan must be submitted to/approved by ORI; supervision plan must ensure the scientific integrity of Dr. Malhotra's PHS-supported research contribution and include specific elements; - If within five (5) years from the effective date of the Agreement, Dr. Malhotra receives or applies for PHS support, Dr. Malhotra agreed that for (10) years any institution employing him shall submit to ORI at six (6) month intervals certifications that data provided by Dr. Malhotra is based on actual experiments and accurately reported; - If no supervisory plan is provided to ORI, Dr. Malhotra agreed to provide certification to ORI on a quarterly basis for five (5) years that he has not engaged in, applied for, or had his name included on any application, proposal, or other request for PHS funds without prior notification to ORI. - For five years (5) exclude himself from providing advisory services to PHS.

-- If within five (5) years of the effective date of Agreement, Dr. Malhotra receives or applies for PHS support, he agreed to have research supervised for ten (10) years appines for FTPS support, the agreed to have research supervised for left (u) years and to notify his employer/institution(s) of the terms of supervision; app supervision plan must be submitted to/approved by ORI; supervision plan must ensure the scientific integrity of Dr. Malhotra's PHS-supported research contribution and include specific elements; - If within five (5) years from the effective date of the Agreement, Dr. Malhotra receives or applies for PHS support, Dr. Malhotra agreed that for (10) years any institution employing him shall submit to ORI at six (6) month intervals certifications that data provided by Dr. Malhotra is based on actual experiments and accurately reported; - · If no supervisory plan is provided to ORI, Dr. Malhotra agreed to provide certification to ORI on a quarterly basis for five (5) years that he has not engaged in, applied for, or had his name included on any application, proposal, or other request for PHS funds without prior notification to ORI. - For five years (5) exclude himself from providing advisory services to PHS.
 Dr. Malhotra also agreed to retract his publication.

-John G. Pastorino, Ph.D., Rowan University School of Osteopathic Medicine: ORI found that Dr. John G. Pastorino, Associate Professor, Department of Molecular Biology, RUSOM, engaged in RM in research supported by NIAAA, NIH grant R01 AA012897 and NCI, NIH grant R01 CA118356 by intentionally falsifying and/or fabricating data reported in eight (8) published papers, one (1) unpublished manuscript, and one (1) NIH grant application.
+■ John G. Pastorino, Ph.D., Rowan University School of Osteopathic Medicine: ORI found that Dr. John G. Pastorino, Associate Professor, Department of Molecular Biology, RUSOM, engaged in RM in research supported by NIAAA, NIH grant R01 AA012897 and NCI, NIH grant R01 CA118356 by intentionally falsifying and/or fabricating data reported in eight (8) published papers, one (1) unpublished manuscript, and one (1) NIH grant application.